medigovichmelanie/todo-react/README.md

 # React + Flux Boilerplate

-# Typica workflow for any FLUX feature
+# Typical workflow for any FLUX feature

-Lets say we are implementing the functionality for the "add new task" feature:
+Let's say we are implementing the functionality for the "add new task" feature:

 1. When is the functionality being triggered?: On the "add new task" button.
 2. We need to add an arrow function to the onClick property of that button.